IAGA-VMOD/IGRF14eval/README.md

-Python code and Gauss coefficients from the 13 generation of the IGRF candidate evaluation Originally submitted in October 2019
+Python code and Gauss coefficients from the 13 generation of the IGRF candidate evaluation.

+Originally submitted in October 2019.o

 Based on:
 Alken, P., Thébault, E., Beggan, C.D. et al. Evaluation of candidate models for the 13th generation